barton-willis/operator_algebra/README.md

 (%o7)	f . g - g . f
 ```
 In the last example, the user must manually apply expand to fully simplify the result.
-In this case, as an alternative to manually expanding, the user can set the value of the option
+Alternatively, the user can automatically expand results by setting the option variable dotdistrib to `true:`
-variable `dotdistrib` to `true`:
 ```
 (%i8)	block([dotdistrib : true], commutator(f + g, g));
 (%o8)	f . g - g . f